 Restless Leg Syndrome

-Also known as Willis-Ekbom disease, restless legs syndrome (RLS) is thought to affect up to 10 per cent of people in the UK, with women twice as likely to develop the condition as men.
+Also known as Willis-Ekbom disease, restless legs syndrome (RLS) is thought to affect up to 10 per cent of people in the UK, with women twice as likely to develop the condition as men (i).
 Middle-aged people are the most likely to develop RLS, but anyone of any age can be affected, even children.
-About one in five pregnant women develop RLS too.
+About one in five pregnant women develop RLS during the later stage of their pregnancy too (ii).

 RLS gives you an irresistible urge to keep moving your legs, and is often worse when you’re resting and at night or if you’re sitting in a confined space such as the theatre or in a car.
 The urge to move your legs is caused by unpleasant sensations, often described as crawling, twitchy, itchy, uncomfortable or painful (by moving the legs, the sensations subside – but they usually return when you stop moving your legs).